sah/java-tutorial/04-Java-Helper.md

 ```

 This WebDriverWithHelperTest class is fundamentally the same as the WebDriverTest class, with a couple of additions.
 It
-is annotated with the `org.testng.annotations.Listeners` annotation `@Listeners`, which includes the
+is annotated with the TestNG annotation `@Listeners`, which includes the
-`com.saucelabs.testng.SauceOnDemandTestListener` class.
+`SauceOnDemandTestListener` class.
 The SauceOnDemandTestListener class invokes
 the [Sauce REST API](http://saucelabs.com/docs/rest), which notifies Sauce if the test passed or failed.
 It also outputs the Sauce session id to stdout so the Sauce plugins
 for [Jenkins](https://wiki.jenkins-ci.org/display/JENKINS/Sauce+OnDemand+Plugin)